shieladixon/RC2014-TMS9918A/README.md

 # RC2014-TMS9918A

-I love the RC2014 modular form factor and the fact that it's an 8-bit computer built from new parts.
+I love the RC2014 modular form factor and I love the fact that it's an 8-bit computer built from new parts.
 However, my own nostalgia is for character graphics and bitmapped screens rather than terminals and serial i/o

 RC2014 + TMS